Field School in Historical Archaeology at Hassanamesit Woods

-The Hassanamesit Woods Project is a collaborative effort between the Fiske Center for Archaeological Research, the Town of Grafton, Massachusetts and the Nipmuc Nation.
-The overall goals of the project are to investigate a 200 acre parcel that was once part of the Native Community of Hassanamessitt, one of earliest and largest of the Christian Indian Communities established by John Eliot during the Seventeenth Century.
+The Hassanamessitt Woods Project is a collaborative effort between the Fiske Center for Archaeological Research, the Town of Grafton, Massachusetts and the Nipmuc Tribal Nation.
+The overall goals of the project are to investigate a 200 acre parcel that was once part of the Native Community of Hassanamisco, one of earliest and largest of the Christian Indian Communities established by John Eliot during the Seventeenth Century.
 Initial archaeological investigations of the property identified several Native American sites spanning an occupation of some 4,000 years.
-Information gleaned from current and future archaeological investigations will be used by the Town and the Nipmuc Nation to develop educational and interpretive materials for use in the local schools concerning Native American history and culture.
+Information gleaned from current and future archaeological investigations will be used by the Town and the Nipmuc Nation to develop educational and interpretive materials for use in the local schools concerning local Native American and Anglo-American history and culture.

-During the summer of 2012 excavations will focus on the Sarah Boston property, a Nipmuc farmstead occupied during the Eighteenth and Nineteenth Centuries and the Deborah Newman site, a second Nipmuc homestead occupied during the same period.
-Remnants of an earlier occupation may also be uncovered.
+During the summer of 2017 excavations will focus on the Augustus Salisbury property, a Nineteenth Century English farmstead that contains early Eighteenth Century deposits that we believe are linked to the Nipmuc community of Hassanmisco including a meeting house and school used by Nipmuc and English settlers.
 Students will gain training in large-scale block excavation, stratigraphic interpretation, field recording, material culture identification and mapping.
 Students will also have the opportunity to work with specialists from the Fiske Center who specialize in geophysical testing, paleoethnobotany, zooarchaeology, and soils analysis.

 About The Andrew Fiske Center for Archaeological Research

-The Andrew Fiske Center for Archaeological Research was established in 1999 by Alice H. Fiske as a living memorial to her late husband Andrew to celebrate his love of archaeology and the history of Sylvester Manor on Shelter Island, New York.
+The Andrew Fiske Center for Archaeological Research was established in 1999 by Alice H. Fiske as a living memorial to her late husband Andrew to celebrate his love of archaeology.
 The Center supports interdisciplinary, archaeological research that examines the historical roots of many of the world's contemporary cultural and environmental issues.
-Working as an integrative force within the University, the Center seeks to expand research opportunities for undergraduate and graduate students in the areas of historical archaeology, environmental archaeology, indigenous archaeology, cultural and urban studies, and environmental history.
+Working as an integrative force within the University, the Center seeks to expand research opportunities for undergraduate and graduate students in the areas of historical archaeology, environmental archaeology, cultural and urban studies, and environmental history.